 Filled with enthusiasm, the teams working at Quintus aim for excellence by a management of the vineyard that protects the terroir, through the most stringent intra-plot selection during winemaking, with blendings taken to their peak and maturation.

 from Domaine Clarence

 Manager of Château Quintus

-Mariette Veyssière represents the 5th generation of the Veyssière family to give prominence to the terroir of Saint-Emilion.
-Having honed her skills by numerous work experiences, both at Château Haut-Brion and Château La Mission Haut-Brion, at Pétrus, at Château Latour and in California, Mariette joined the team at Château Quintus at the end of 2013.
+Mariette Veyssière represents the 5th generation of the Veyssière family to highlight the terroir of Saint-Emilion.
+Having honed her skills by numerous work experiences, both at Château Haut-Brion and Château La Mission Haut-Brion, as well as at Pétrus, Château Latour and in California, Mariette joined the team at Château Quintus at the end of 2013.
 Initially in charge of QSE (Quality Security & Environment), then of the vineyard, her expertise and responsibilities have grown naturally over the years.
 She inspires a progression in winegrowing methods at the estate.

 Cellar Master of Château Quintus

 Château Quintus benefits from the expertise of Jean-Philippe Delmas and the Domaine Clarence Dillon team, drawing upon the savoir-faire applied at Château Haut-Brion and Château La Mission Haut-Brion.
 A true wine artist, he skillfully utilises the subject matter provided by nature and the work of men and women throughout the seasons.
 He is assisted by Jean-Philippe Masclef – Technical Director of Domaine Clarence Dillon and Pascal Baratié – Vineyard Manager of Domaine Clarence Dillon.

 The teams’ goal is to enhance the remarkable terroir of Quintus, by assisting and protecting its ecosystem without ever altering its expression by intervening excessively.
 Their philosophy is therefore a reasoned and adapted approach to the terroir of Quintus.